-Physicians have the option of using several tests to discover if the gastrointestinal tract is functioning properly, such as gastric-emptying tests or motility studies.
-Because certain medications may case dyspepsia as a side effect, it is important to report all medication you are taking when consulting a physician.
+We use several tests to see if your digestive tract is working properly, such as gastric-emptying tests or motility studies.
+Because certain medications may cause dyspepsia as a side effect, we will also ask you about any medications you are taking.

-Treatments include medications that suppress stomach acid production (H2 blockers and proton pump inhibitors), smooth-muscle relaxants, low-doses of certain antidepressants, and stress-management techniques such as yoga, cognitive-behavioral therapy, and biofeedback.
-Quitting smoking is also recommended.
+Your doctor may prescribe medications that suppress stomach acid production (H2 blockers and proton pump inhibitors), stomach muscle relaxers, or low doses of certain antidepressants.
+You may also benefit from stress management techniques such as yoga, cognitive behavioral therapy, and biofeedback.
+If you smoke, we can help you quit.